Laravel-Backpack/docs/4.1/crud-fields.md

             // 0.
 Make the image
             $image = \Image::make($value)->encode('jpg', 90);

 	        // 1.
 Generate a filename.
             $filename = md5($value.time()).'.jpg';

 	        // 2.
 Store the image on disk.
             \Storage::disk($disk)->put($destination_path.'/'.$filename, $image->stream());

 	        // 3.
 Delete the previous image, if there was one.
             \Storage::disk($disk)->delete($this->{$attribute_name});

             // 4.
 Save the public path to the database
-	    // but first, remove "public/" from the path, since we're pointing to it from the root folder
+	        // but first, remove "public/" from the path, since we're pointing to it
-	    // that way, what gets saved in the database is the user-accesible URL
+            // from the root folder; that way, what gets saved in the db
+	        // is the public URL (everything that comes after the domain name)
             $public_destination_path = Str::replaceFirst('public/', '', $destination_path);
             $this->attributes[$attribute_name] = $public_destination_path.'/'.$filename;
         }
     }